 Things to Remember Before Your Surgery

 - Do not eat, drink (not even water), or chew gum after midnight the day before the surgery.
 If you have been instructed to take important medications, take no more than two tablespoons of water and no later than two hours before surgery.
-If you eat or drink after midnight, your surgery may be delayed or will be cancelled.
+If you eat or drink after midnight, your surgery may be delayed or will be canceled.

 - Do not wear makeup, hairpins, contact lenses, watches, or removable jewelry or body piercings.
-If you wear a wig or hair pieces please remove.
+If you wear a wig or hair pieces, please remove them.

 - You may be asked to remove dentures and other non-permanent items at the hospital.